tapank/blog/content/notes/books.md

 type = "note"
 +++

+## Caffeine Blues: Waking up to the hidden dangers of America's #1 drug
+Author: Stephen Cherniske
+Reviewed: 6 January 2024

+Over the years, I would stumble upon claims that caffeine and/or coffee have downsides which are underplayed by the media because of all the marketing money the interested corporations throw at spinning positive research about the benefits of coffee/caffeine.
+However, as some of those claims started to resonate with my personal experience, I wanted to learn more.
+I ended up reading this book because many coffee quitters pointed at this book as a good place to get all the information.
+The book is a good read and it deals with multiple aspects of caffeine harm from personal to political and environmental.
+This book convinced me to finally quit coffee, and the following summary of the book is what helped me make this call:

+- Caffeine can't provide energy, only chemical stimulation, an induced emergency state that can lead to irritability, mood swings, and panic attacks.
+- Caffeine's ultimate mood effect can be letdown, which can lead to depression and chronic fatigue.
+- Caffeine gives the illusion of heightened alertness by dilating pupils, quickening heart rate, and raising blood pressure.
+In fact caffeine does not increase overall mental activity.

 ## Play Anything: The Pleasure of Limits, the Uses of Boredom, and the Secret of Games
 Author: Ian Bogost
 Reviewed: 3 January 2024